AgnideepPoddar/AttendanceTrackerReact/README.md

 - ✅ Add students/employees to the system
 - 📅 Track attendance by date
 - ⚡ Supabase backend for real-time data sync
 - 📈 Attendance summary and history view
-- 🌙 Dark/Light mode support (optional)

 ---